Best Sherwin Williams white trim paints

 Another crucial factor in choosing white trim paint is the lighting in your home.

-Light conditions can dramatically affect how paint colors appear, so test paint samples in various lighting environments to ensure satisfaction with the final result.
+Light conditions dramatically affect how paint colors appear.
+Again, and I can’t stress it enough, test paint samples in various lighting environments.

 Make sure to view the paint samples during different times of the day and under different lighting sources to make the best possible choice.